-The Every Student Succeeds Act (ESSA) which was signed into law in December 2015 and reauthorizes the Elementary and Secondary Education Act of 1956 (ESEA) includes additional right-to-know requests.
+The Every Student Succeeds Act (ESSA) which was signed into law in December 2015 and reauthorizes the ESEA includes additional right-to-know requests.
 At any time, parents and family members can request:

 - Information on policies regarding student participation in assessments and procedures for opting out, and - Information on required assessments that include - o subject matter tested, - o purpose of the test, - o source of the requirement (if applicable), - o amount of time it takes students to complete the test, and - o time and format of disseminating results.